DanielPerezMoralesDev13/Lua-guide/README.md

 ## **Repository Contents**

-- *`file1.lua`: A simple program that prints "Hello, world!" to the console.*
+- *`01 salida.lua`: A simple program that prints "Hello, world!" to the console.*

-- *`file2.lua`: A program that demonstrates how to declare variables and perform basic operations in Lua.*
+- *`02 tipos datos.lua`: A program that demonstrates how to declare variables and perform basic operations in Lua.*

-- *`file3.lua`: A file containing loops and control structures in Lua.*
+- *`05 if.lua`: A file containing loops and control structures in Lua.*

 *If you have any questions or suggestions, feel free to open an issue or send a pull request.
 Enjoy learning Lua!*